epos-eu/EPOS-DCAT-AP/examples/wp13/README.txt

 Status of metadata RDF/TTL:

-  - WP13-DDSS-001 - INTERMAGNET: Converted from previously unvalidated XML file.
+  - WP13-DDSS-001 - INTERMAGNET: Updated to access new WP13 proxy server
-                                 Waiting resolution of issue #175 (ability to use http digest authentication).
-                                 After a quick scan of the documentation I can't find evidence that hydra provides a mechanism to specify authentication credentials.
+                                 Avoids problems with digest authentication
   - WP13-DDSS-001 - WDC: Converted from previously unvalidated XML file Waiting resolution of issue #158 (RESTful parameter types) This seems possible with a Hydra:template and I've tried to implement a solution.